keboola/connection-docs/flows/index.md

 Use the plus icon to add other steps.

-Apart from the extractor(s), you'll want to add selected transformations and writers that will load your transformed data into your selected data destination.
+Typically, the flow starts with extractors, or, if all the tables you need are already in the project, it starts with transformations.
+To load your transformed data into your selected data destination, add one or more writers.

-Continue adding other ready-made components and organize them in a logical flow,  or select those you want to run in parallel using drag-and-drop function.
+- Continue adding other ready-made components and organize them in a logical flow using the drag-and-drop functionality.

-- Organize the components into a logical flow using the drag-and-drop functionality.
 - Configure each component by providing the credentials and instructions for what or where to extract or write or for what code to execute in a transformation.
 - Remember to adjust the input mapping of your transformation(s) to use the tables extracted from your selected data sources if necessary.
 Select the step and click **Edit Configuration**.
 - Save the changes.